 Social networks and tech companies base their revenue models on mountains of data that they collect on client preferences and habits.
 They have access to a lot of behavioral data – but is it enough to become a full-fledged bank?

-So the question really becomes this - is it easier for tech companies to build a massive financial services backbone, complete with compliance, risk management, and regulatory expertise OR is it easier for banks to keep their customer base happy by providing them increasingly easier methods to transact?
+So the question really becomes this - is it easier for tech companies to build a massive banking services backbone, complete with compliance, risk management, and regulatory expertise OR is it easier for banks to keep their customer base happy by providing them increasingly easier methods to transact?
 The ideal situation, like almost always, might be to meet somewhere in the middle.
 Banks provide the transactional backbone and their risk management expertise, while the tech companies provide the front end.

 References and Further Reading